proof-ladders/proof-ladders.github.io/protocols_src.md

 using CryptoVerif [@cryptoverif], EasyCrypt [@easycrypt], ProVerif [@proverif], Tamarin [@tamarin] and Squirrel [@squirrel].
-We present how one thinks about modeling a protocol in a formal way, by going through the signed Diffie Helman key-exchange (problem 2).
+We present how one thinks about modeling a protocol in a formal way, by going through the signed Diffie Hellman key-exchange (problem 2).
 We assume that people are familiar with finite groups, signatures and hash functions.